 More than 250 people were arrested for disorderly conduct and curfew violations as peaceful protests against the killing of George Floyd in Minneapolis turned violent on Friday, Saturday and Sunday nights.
 Monday’s protest ended without incident, and Tuesday's resulted in the arrest of dozens of peaceful demonstrators out past curfew.
 Some were pepper-sprayed and taken to the ground.

 The daily demonstrations in Detroit, which have included up to about 1,000 people, have been far less destructive than those in other cities, where buildings were looted and set ablaze.
-There's been limited property damage beyond the defacement of seven police cars.
+There's been limited property damage beyond the defacement of seven police cars, according to the department.

 Some demonstrators have been seen throwing rocks and bottles at officers.
 Police say they’ve also been targeted with fireworks and railroad spikes.
 Two officers have sustained minor injuries.
 One man has been charged with allegedly trying to drive his car at officers.

-An 8 p.m. curfew was instituted Sunday to deter what police say was a trend of violence after dark.
+An 8 p.m. curfew was instated Sunday to deter what police say was a trend of violence after dark.

 But while police have blamed a small group of people for the destructive behavior, Royal says they’ve responded with indiscriminate force that hurts peaceful demonstrators too.

-Rubber bullets and tear gas have been used to disperse crowds, often without warning.
+Rubber bullets and tear gas have been used to disperse crowds, often without warning, he said.
 Officers have also punched, shoved, tackled and beaten demonstrators with batons, according to legal observers and social media videos.
+Internal investigations have been opened into those whose actions may have violated policy, the department said.

 Craig has said some of the controversial tactics were needed to quell the violence.